artizpaula/IGTP-Internship/README.md

 ## Necessary Files

-- `app_final_.R` — Main Shiny application (UI + server logic).
+- `app_final_.R`: Main Shiny application (UI + server logic).
-- `data_app.rds` — Pre-processed dataset consumed by the app (path set at the top of the script and should be updated to match your local environment).
+- `data_app.rds`: Pre-processed dataset consumed by the app (path set at the top of the script and should be updated to match your local environment).
 - Required R packages: `shiny`, `bslib`, `bsicons`, `DT`, `plotly`, `ggplot2`, `patchwork`.

 ## Running the App